amitchatterjee/docriver/readme-development.txt

 # Add to ~/.bashrc
 # Change the line below to point to the root of the docriver source
 export DOCRIVER_GW_HOME=$HOME/git/docriver
+# Make changes to the env.sh file if needed
 source $DOCRIVER_GW_HOME/env.sh
 source ~/docriver-venv/bin/activate
 # Exit the shell and create a new one before continuing further

 # Install python dependencies
-pip install flask mysql-connector-python minio file-validator flask-accept flask-cors fleep clamd
+pip install -r $DOCRIVER_GW_HOME/docker/requirements.txt

 # Install pytest
 pip install -U pytest pytest-cov